jcchavezs/httpmole/README.md

 **httpmole** provides a HTTP mock server that will act as a mole among your services, telling you everything http clients send to it and responding them whatever you want it to respond.
 Just like an actual mole.

+It supports:

+- `response-status` and `response-header` to quickly spin up a http server.
-It provides support for a `response-file` option where **you can modify the response in real time**.
+- `response-file` option where **you can modify the response in real time** using a file.
+- `response-from` so it can act as a proxy and you can inspect the request/response going to a given service.

 ## Install